 The obvious answer is, “I want to make lots of money!”
 But, no candidate ever has the guts to admit it.

-Instead, you get contrived answers such as, “I’d like to work on landmark deals that can create new synergies in the marketplace.”
-Or, “The markets are inefficient, and I believe I can help provide transparency to our clients.”
+Instead, candidates respond with contrived answers such as, “I'd like to work on landmark deals that can create new synergies in the marketplace.”
+Or, “The markets are inefficient, and I believe I can help provide transparency to our clients.“

 We already know that it is impossible to escape the allure of money.
-The idealistic summer MBA intern who wanted to change the world at a startup is working at a private equity shop because they offered her hundreds of thousands more a year to start.
+The idealistic summer MBA intern who wanted to change the world at a startup went to work at a private equity shop because they offered her hundreds of thousands more a year to start.

 So for all you money hungry folks out there, just know that it's OK to love money!
 And for all of you who are hating on folks who love money, stop it already.
 You know that if you had the opportunity to make more, you'd take it in a heartbeat.